DocNow/twarc/README.md

 Before using twarc you will need to register an application at [apps.twitter.com](http://apps.twitter.com).
-Once you've created your application note down the consumer key, consumer secret and then click to generate an access token and access token secret.
-With these four variables in hand you can choose to either set the following environment variables:
+Once you've created your application, note down the consumer key, consumer secret and then click to generate an access token and access token secret.
+With these four variables in hand you are ready to start using twarc.

+The first time you run twarc it will prompt you for these keys and store them in a .twarc file in your home directory.
+Sometimes it can be handy to store multiple authorization keys for different Twitter accounts in your config file.
+So if you can have multiple profiles to your .twarc file, for
+example:

+    [main]
+    consumer_key=lksdfljklksdjf
+    consumer_secret=lkjsdflkjsdlkfj
+    access_token=lkslksjksljk3039jklj
+    access_token_secret=lksdjfljsdkjfsdlkfj

+    [another]
+    consumer_key=lkjsdflsj
+    consumer_secret=lkjsdflkj
+    access_token=lkjsdflkjsdflkjj
+    access_token_secret=lkjsdflkjsdflkj

+You then use the other profile with the `--profile` option:

+    twarc.py --profile another --search ferguson

+twarc will also look for authentication keys in the environment if you would prefer to set them there using the following names:

 * CONSUMER\_KEY
 * CONSUMER\_SECRET
 * ACCESS\_TOKEN
 * ACCESS\_TOKEN\_SECRET

-or you can pass them in as command line arguments, e.g.
+And finally you can pass the authorization keys as arguments to twarc:

     twarc.py --consumer_key foo --consumer_secret bar --access_token baz --access_token_secret bez --search ferguson